shovon/idempotent.js/README.md

 # Idempotent Operations for JavaScript Arrays and Objects

 By default, most operations in JavaScript modify the internals of a specific value (object).
-Be it by calling `sort`, `push`/`pop`/`shift`/`unshift`, `reverse`, a custom method that modifies internals, or `obj.property = 'foo`; they all modify the internal value.
-And modifying values make for code that is very difficult to reason about.
+Be it by calling `sort`, `push`/`pop`/`shift`/`unshift`, `reverse`, a custom method that modifies internals, or something equivalent to `obj.property = 'foo`; they all modify the internal value.

+Modifying values, though, makes for code that is very difficult to reason about.
 However, sometimes, it may be necessary to perform similar operations.
 But, instead of actually executing those operations, a better alternative is to perform idempotent operations that don't modify the internals of the original value.
-The the modification of those values are then returned as an entirely new object.
+The modification of those values are then returned as an entirely new object, leaving the original intact.

 You can do so with `Array.prototype.slice` or `Object.assign`.
-But using `Array.prototype.slice` and `Object.assign` results in more verbose code, making it harder to read.
+But using `Array.prototype.slice` and `Object.assign` results in more verbose code.

-And this is where `idempotent` comes in. `idempotent` provides a non-destructive analog of the aforementioned operations.
+Fortunately, this is where `idempotent` comes in. `idempotent` provides a non-destructive analog of the aforementioned operations, and more.

 ## Getting Started